astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 sudo apt-get install sudo python3 python3-dev python3-venv python3-psycopg2 gcc postgresql systemd
 ```

-You also need a database that is accessible to all the machines that will run your Airflow instance.
+You also need a database on the machine that will run your Airflow instance.
 This guide walks through the process for configuring a PostgreSQL database, but Airflow is compatible with all of the following databases:

 - PostgreSQL: 9.6, 10, 11, 12, 13
 - MySQL: 5.7, 8